 Our building is located in downtown Atlanta within walking distance of media companies, studios, entertainment venues, courts and legal employers where students can gain valuable real-world experience.

-Participating in experiential learning opportunities is one of the best ways for students to distinguish themselves during the job search and at Georgia State we are committed to our students from admission to bar passage and beyond.
+Participating in experiential learning opportunities is one of the best ways for students to distinguish themselves during the job search.
+At Georgia State, we are committed to our students from admission to bar passage and beyond.

 Clinics are an excellent way for students to apply theories and skills learned in the classroom and perform real legal work, representing clients and appearing before judges.
 In clinics, students meet regularly with faculty supervisors, who provide guidance tailored to the student’s development and learning goals.

 In addition to our clinics and externships, Georgia State offers an extensive range of other courses that also meet the ABA requirement for students to take six credits of experiential courses before graduation.
 The College of Law offers almost 30 different experiential courses to choose from.
 A complete list is found in the most recent edition of the bulletin.
 For a list of which experiential courses are being offered in a given semester, consult the class schedule.
 A sample list of courses is below.

 - Access To Justice